CGI-FR/PIMO/README.md

       fluxURI: "file://id.csv"
 ```

-This exemple will create an `id` field in every output jsonline.
+This example will create an `id` field in every output jsonline.
 The values will be the ones contained in the `id.csv` file in the same order as in the file.
 If the field already exist on the input jsonline it will be replaced and if every value of the file has already been assigned, the input jsonlines won't be modified.

 [Return to list of masks](#possible-masks)